renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

+## ignoreDigest

+When a PR is closed, Renovate posts a comment to let users know that future updates will be ignored.
+This option makes the text of that comment configurable for digest upgrades.

+## ignoreMajor

+When a PR is closed, Renovate posts a comment to let users know that future updates will be ignored.
+This option makes the text of that comment configurable for major upgrades.

+## ignoreOther

+When a PR is closed, Renovate posts a comment to let users know that future updates will be ignored.
+This option makes the text of that comment configurable for other (neither digest nor major) upgrades.

 ## ignorePaths

 Renovate will extract dependencies from every file it finds in a repository, unless that file is explicitly ignored.